 Since most of the eZ Publish system is written using the PHP scripting language, a PHP (hypertext pre-processor) server-side engine is needed.
-Make sure you have PHP 5.1.6 or later.
+Make sure you have PHP 5.1.6 or later, up to PHP 5.3.x.

-Note that it is strongly recommended to use the latest version of the 5.x branch, which is PHP 5.2.17 at the time of writing.
-The reason for this is that eZ Publish runs faster on PHP 5.2 than on PHP 5.1.
-In addition, some extensions may require PHP 5.2 (for example, the eZ Flow extension that comes together with eZ Publish).
+Note that it is strongly recommended to use the latest version of the 5.3.x branch.
+The reason for this is that eZ Publish runs faster on PHP 5.3 than on PHP 5.2 or PHP 5.1.
+In addition, some extensions may require PHP 5.3 (for example, the eZ Flow extension that comes together with eZ Publish).
 Make sure you use the PHP version that is required for your specific eZ Components version.